sensorbee/py/README.md

 ### pystate terminate

-If need to release resources on `SampleClaee` in finalization, set `terminate` function.
-The `terminate` function is called when the state is removed from SensorBee's topology.
-The `terminate` function is optional and not called when the function is not implemented.
+When a class provides `terminate` method, it'll be called in finalization so that the class can release resources it has allocated.
+More precisely, it'll be called when the state is dropped from SensorBee's topology.
+The `terminate` method is optional and will not be called if the class doesn't implement it.

 ## Default Register